tgrippa/Street_blocks_features_computation/README.md

 # Street blocks features computation

+This code was published belong to the following paper:

+Grippa & al. 	Mapping Urban Land Use at Street Block Level Using OpenStreetMap, Remote Sensing Data, and Spatial Metrics.
+ISPRS Int.
+J. Geo-Inf.
+2018, 7, 246. [doi:10.3390/ijgi7070246](https://doi.org/10.3390/ijgi7070246)

 Please cite this code using the following DOI: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1290642.svg)](https://doi.org/10.5281/zenodo.1290642)

 This repository contain the python script (in a jupyter notebook) used for computing landscapes metrics in street blocks or any other landscape unit defined as a shapefile to be provided by the user.